 For all protocols, quantifying the starting or manipulated cell population, and identifying its genetic markers and potency state, are crucial to obtaining satisfactory results, validating treatment potentials, and predicting therapeutic outcomes.

 Challenges of Counting & Viability of HSCs

-Bone marrow and whole blood samples contain red blood cells (RBCs), platelets, and PBMCs, a group of cells including leukocytes, mesenchymal stem cells (MSCs), and HSCs (bone marrow and peripheral blood only).
+Bone marrow and whole blood samples contain red blood cells (RBCs), platelets, and PBMCs or white blood cells (WBCs), a group of cells including leukocytes, mesenchymal stem cells (MSCs), and HSCs (bone marrow and peripheral blood only).
 Cell count and viability determination of freshly isolated PBMCs is challenging as the sample still contains RBCs and automated cell counters based on bright-field are limited in their ability to distinguish PBMCs from RBCs.

 Solutions for HSC Work